 I also contribute to and manage the website The Truth About Mexico.
 My most popular posts were Why I Love Mexico and Safety in Mexico.
 In addition, I was interviewed by Mexico Real Estate Investment about life as an expat in Mazatlán.
 (I’m always interested in México related writing projects, too.)
 In 2011 I wrote a monthly column for M!
 Magazine, Mazatlán’s favorite English language monthly paper.
-If you’re in town you can pick up a copy for free many places or check it out online.
+Sadly, the new owner of M!
+Magazine has since stopped publishing.

 I spent a bit of 2012 and part of 2013 undergoing chemotherapy for ovarian cancer.
 Thankfully my obsession with green tea, love of exercise, and my 30 year vegetarian diet gave me a great prognosis.
 My checkups have been perfect and I don’t expect a recurrence.

 For Mazatlan news and information and links to things to do in Mazatlan, please visit our Mazatlán Links page.
+We also have pages about our new home in the Lake Chapala area as well as our favorite big city, México City.
 For general Mexico news and information, information on moving or living in Mexico, or information about learning Spanish, please visit our General México Links page.
 I update links all the time, so please visit often!

-There are also lots of photo galleries of Mazatlan’s beaches, events, parades, and from our travels around Mexico on the Photos page, as well as lots of videos of surfing, birds, Mazatlan’s Carnaval celebration and much more on the Videos page.
+There are also lots of photo galleries of everything México and from our travels around Mexico on the Photos page, as well as lots of videos of surfing, birds, Mazatlan’s Carnaval celebration and much more on the Videos page.

-If you’d like to read other blogs about Mazatlán or other areas in México, I have a great blogroll that is organized by area.
+If you’d like to read other blogs about México, I have a great blogroll that is organized by area.

 I’m a nut for reading, and most years have shared my favorite books in a blog post.
 And speaking of reading, here’s a page if you just want to read my favorite posts!